What Is the Best Mop System for Care Homes?

 Explore Able’s range of flat mop systems and accessories to find a setup that suits your cleaning routine.

-2. Kentucky Mop and Bucket Systems
+2. Kentucky Mop and Bucket Systems (Best for Heavy Spillages)

 Traditional but still widely used, Kentucky mops are better for heavy-duty cleaning or large spill areas.